You fail to make a plea to violations shown on your ticket

 Your warrant may be cancelled if you plead no contest or guilty to the warrant charge and pay the fine.
 Find more information on the Fines and Payments page.

-If you want to plead not guilty to a charge after an arrest warrant has been issued, you must post the required bond with the Dickinson Police Department.
-You may be subject to an arrest and arrest record.
-Then you must obtain a court trial date.
-In certain hardship cases, a judge may waive the bond.
+If you want to plead not guilty to a charge after an arrest warrant has been issued, contact the Court to discuss your options or obtain a court trial date.

 Getting Specific Information About Outstanding Warrants